-HIST 321-3 (BC=3) (3-0-0) 15 weeks

-Europe in the Nineteenth Century: The Age of Ideologies and Revolution
+(BC=3) HIST 321-3 (3-0-0) 15 weeks Europe in the Nineteenth Century: The Age of Ideologies and Revolution

-An examination of social, political, cultural, and intellectual history of nineteenth-century Europe.
-Topics may include: the emergence of new ideologies; the age of revolutions; Napoleonic France; rise of nationalism; and colonial warfare.
+An examination of social, political, cultural, and intellectual history of nineteenthcentury Europe.
+Topics may include: the emergence of new ideologies; the age of revolutions: Napoleonic France: rise of nationalism: and colonial warfare.
 Students with credit in HIST 301 cannot take this course for credit.

-Science and Religion from 1500 to the Present
+HIST 325-3 (BC=3) (3-0) 15 weeks Science and Religion from 1500 to the Present